srobb1/WP_Notebook/plugins/whisper-comment-forClass/readme.txt

-=== Whisper Comment Reloaded ===
+=== Whisper Comment For Class ===
-Contributors: parkerj
+Author: Sofia Robb
-Author: Joshua Parker Consulting
+Orginal_Author: Joshua Parker Consulting
-Tags: comments, security, whisper, private, silent Requires at least: 2.8
+Tags: comments, security, whisper, private, silent, classroom Requires at least: 3.9.2
-Tested up to: 3.2.1
+Tested up to:
 Stable tag: 1.0

-Whisper Comment Reloaded is a WordPress plugin for commenters to control comment visibility for other viewers.

 == Description ==

-Whisper Comment Reloaded is a WordPress plugin for commenters to control comment visibility for other viewers.
-A 'whisper' is a comment that is only displayed for targeted viewers.
-Viewers who are not authorised to view the whisper, will only see the replacement text instead.
+Whisper Comment For Class is a WordPress plugin for commenters to control comment visibility by other students.
+Instructors (wp_role=instructor,teachingassistant) can leave comments for students (wp_role=student) that are only visible by that student.
+Students can reply to the Instructor privately.
+Works with WP-Multisite

-This is a great plugin to use for a class blog where a classroom blog can have multiple authors where the teacher/professor may want to add private notes for the student instead of making a public comment.

 == Installation ==

 1. Download the zip file and extract its content to the `/wp-content/plugins/` directory